Mike Green (MBACP)

 Counselling can help in many ways, firstly it gives you a safe, non-judgmental and confidential space for you to be heard, understood and valued.
-It can help you explore and understand your thoughts, feelings and behaviors, which will allow you to develop ways of coping better, develop self-love, compassion and self-esteem, and I will support you through times of discomfort, anger, unhappiness and/or sadness and empower you to make appropriate changes that are right for you.
+It can help you explore and understand your thoughts, feelings and behaviours, which will allow you to develop ways of coping better, develop self-love, compassion and self-esteem, and I will support you through times of discomfort, anger, unhappiness and/or sadness and empower you to make appropriate changes that are right for you.

 There are so many more ways in which counselling can help, it just depends on your needs and what you want from life.
 There are certain circumstances that we can't change in which case new ways of thinking, behaving and coping are required and we can explore the best ways forward and you will have my full support.
 It's great to have someone in your corner.

 "What can I expect from my first session?"

 In the first session we'll get to know each other, we'll do some basic paperwork around contact information and privacy.
 I'll explain in more detail how I work as you settle in and I'll ask what has brought you to counselling.
 You only need to tell me whatever you feel comfortable telling me and we'll look at what you might like to get out of our counselling sessions.